Economic and Political Overview

 Executive Power

 The Prime Minister is appointed by the President.
-His functions include convening and chairing the Council of Ministers (cabinet), advising the President, assisting the President in governing the country, and coordinating the functions of the other Ministers.
+His functions include advising the President, assisting in governing the country, and coordinating the activities of other Ministers.

 Legislative Power

-Mozambique has a unicameral system: the Assembly of the Republic (Assembleia da República) has 250 members, elected for a five-year term by proportional representation.
+Mozambique has a unicameral system: the Assembly of the Republic (Assembleia da República) has 250 members.
+248 representatives are elected in multi-seat constituencies through party-list proportional representation, while 2 members representing Mozambicans living abroad are also elected through party-list proportional representation.
+Members serve 5-year terms.

 Indicator of Freedom of the Press